Three bodies, 1,700 acres and a whole lot of hogs: Alex Murdaugh’s $4m Moselle estate

 “It has been a year and a half or more since June 7, 2021, since the alleged crime occurred.
 Things have most likely changed.
 We’re in a different season of the year,” he said on Tuesday afternoon.

-The media has also been banned from accompanying jurors on the trip, though a small media pool is allowed to visit the site once the jury has left.
+The media was also banned from accompanying jurors on the trip, though a small media pool visited the site once the jury left.

+According to a pool report from The Wall Street Journal’s Valerie Bauerlein, the jury visit lasted around 1 hour 20 minutes in total including travel time.

+The pool then briefly visited the dog kennels noting that it was “a heavy place to visit” with the feed room feeling “like a haunted place”.

 Judge Newman agreed to the jury visit on Monday following a request from Mr Murdaugh’s defence attorney Prosecutor Creighton Waters raised an objection that the property has changed in the last 20 months, with trees between the family home and the kennels having grown significantly.